wp-plugins/zedity/readme.txt

 *   [Zedity Blog](http://zedity.com/blog): release notes, tutorials and other useful information about Zedity.

 **Enjoy Zedity!**

-Your feedback, suggestions or request are welcome!
+Your feedback, suggestions or requests are always welcome!

 If you think you've found a bug, please do not hesitate to email us at 'info @ zedity.com' or to post it in the [support section](http://wordpress.org/support/plugin/zedity).
 If you can, try to provide specific information on what is not working, the version of browser, operating system, plugin, browser and, whenever possible, a link to a (test) page where we can see the issue.
 Thank you in advance.